Henry Ford: Antisemitism and The Dearborn Independent

 Ford was a conspiracy theorist who drew on a long tradition of false allegations against Jews.
 Ford claimed that Jewish internationalism posed a threat to traditional American values, which he deeply believed were at risk in the modern world.
 Part of his racist and antisemitic legacy includes the funding of square-dancing in American schools because he hated jazz and associated its creation with Jewish people.
 In 1920, Ford wrote, "If fans wish to know the trouble with American baseball they have it in three words—too much Jew."

 In 1918, Ford purchased his hometown newspaper, The Dearborn Independent.
-A year and a half later, Ford began publishing a series of articles in the paper under his own name, claiming a vast Jewish conspiracy was affecting America.
+In early 1920, Ford procured a copy of The Protocols of the Elders of Zion, an infamously antisemitic fabricated text.
+He instructed the editors at the Independent to adapt the material in the Protocols to appeal to American audiences.
+Later in 1920, Ford's paper began publishing a series of articles in the paper, claiming a vast Jewish conspiracy was affecting America.
 The series ran in 91 issues.
 Every Ford dealership nationwide was required to carry the paper and distribute it to its customers.
-Ford later bound the articles into four volumes entitled The International Jew: The World's Foremost Problem, which was translated into multiple languages and distributed widely across the US and Europe.
+Ford later bound the articles into four volumes entitled The International Jew: The World's Foremost Problem, which was translated into multiple languages and distributed widely across the US and Europe, selling more than 500,000 copies.
 The International Jew blamed nearly all the troubles it saw in American society on Jews.
 The Independent ran under Ford's ownership until its closure in 1927.
 With around 700,000 readers of his newspaper, Ford emerged as a "spokesman for right-wing extremism and religious prejudice."